-- (c) managing the composition of its HQLA by currency so that the HQLA is broadly consistent with the distribution of its total net cash outflows by currency. - 5.2.10 To ensure compliance with rule 27(2), a category 1 institution should put in place a robust risk management system in line with the guidance set out in section 6 of SPM module LM-2 and, where appropriate, SPM module TA-2 "Foreign Exchange Risk Management". - 5.2.11 In principle, the above requirements are applicable to each currency in which a category 1 institution has a liquidity need (as measured by total net cash outflows in that currency).
-The MA will in practice have primary regard to an institution's liquidity positions in HKD, US dollars, major foreign currencies 28 other than the US dollar, renminbi and any currency which is significant to the institution.
-Moreover, the MA may also look into an institution's liquidity position in any other currency if warranted by the actual circumstances.
-30 - 5.2.12 With respect to the requirements set out in rule 27(2)(b) and rule 27(2)(c), a category 1 institution is not required to match the currency composition of its HQLA with that of its total net cash outflows fully at all times.
+in section 6 of SPM module LM-2 and, where appropriate, SPM module TA-2 "Foreign Exchange Risk Management".

+- 5.2.11 In principle, the above requirements are applicable to each currency in which a category 1 institution has a liquidity need (as measured by total net cash outflows in that currency).
+The MA will in practice have primary regard to an institution's liquidity positions in HKD, US dollars (USD), renminbi and any other currency that is a "major currency"32 or is significant33 to the institution.
+Moreover, the MA may also look into an institution's liquidity position in any other currency if warranted by the actual circumstances.34 - 5.2.12 With respect to the requirements set out in rule 27(2)(b)and rule 27(2)(c), a category 1 institution is not required to match the currency composition of its HQLA with that of its total net cash outflows fully at all times.
 This recognises the fact that a certain level of currency mismatch may arise in the normal course of banking operations.
-However, each category 1 institution should establish internal targets for its LCR
+However, it is generally expected that each category 1 institution should establish internal limits for its LCR in individual currencies including at least HKD, USD, renminbi and any other currency that is a "major currency" or is significant to the institution.
+Such limits should be set having regard to relevant factors such as the transferability of liquidity in different currencies.
+Any position exceeding such internal limits should be reported to the institution's senior management to ensure a prompt management review of the institution's liquidity risk profile.
+(Please also refer to subsection 5.7 below with respect to the use of the ALA.)